 – Vitamin C And Gout (Most Important Vitamin For Gout Sufferers)

 Consume less pork and gout will be experienced less.
 But it does not necessarily mean that if you add extra meat serving a day, you will have gout attacks.

 Pork Consumptions and Other Foods

 To reduce gout attacks, MayoClinic.com suggests that you should limit meat to 4 to 6 oz per day.
 Instead go for plant-based protein sources like tofu, lentils, and beans.
 Choose the lean cuts of pork if you cannot avoid it and add nutritious ingredients on it.
-Instead of butter, for instance, use a small amount of canola or olive oil, which are known as sources of unsaturated fat.
+Instead of butter, for instance, use a small amount of olive oil, which is known as sources of unsaturated fat.
 Cook your food using techniques like baking, grilling, broiling, and steaming.

 Limit your intake of foods high in purine like organ meats, such as liver and kidney, oily fish including herring, salmon, and mackerel.
 Consume more fiber-rich foods this will help control your appetite.
 Some of the fiber-rich foods include lentils, peas, artichokes, beans, raspberries, whole grain, and broccoli.
 Also, add antioxidant-rich foods like cherries, bell peppers, tomatoes, squash, and blueberries to help reduce gout symptoms.
 Drinking low-fat milk and yogurt regularly may help lower your uric acid levels.